kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 Design the new kubefed architecture to provide an alternative resource propagation model that would eventually improve the scalability and performance of kubefed at scale.
+Additionally, this new model aims to satisfy other infrastructure configurations where the control-plane cluster cannot reach the kubefed clusters.

 ## Motivation

-All kubefed resource propagation logic is computed in the control-plane, that can become a bottleneck whenever the amount of clusters and/or federated resources increases.
+Nowadays, all kubefed resource propagation logic is computed in the control-plane, that can become a bottleneck whenever the amount of clusters and/or federated resources increases.
 Scalability is important but also performance to avoid high response times when managing the lifecycle of certain federated resources.
 The community has shared their desire to have an alternative resource propagation model than the current `push-reconciler` mechanism.
+This could solve situations where the customers might have an infrastructure setup where the kubefed clusters are behind some NAT gateways.
-Additionally, users prefer to avoid giving write permissions of their clusters to store them in the control-plane cluster.
+Additionally, customers also prefer to avoid giving write permissions of their clusters to store them in the control-plane cluster.

-The motivation is to provide two propagation models: `push` (using the current model) and `pull`.
+The motivation is to provide two propagation models: `push` (keeping the support of the current model) and `pull`.
 Users would be able to choose the desired propagation logic for their setup.

 ### Goals